flux-framework/flux-core/doc/man1/flux-dmesg.rst

 .. program:: flux dmesg

-Each broker rank maintains a circular buffer of log entries which can be printed using :program`flux dmesg`.
+Each broker rank maintains a circular buffer of log entries which can be printed using :program:`flux dmesg`.

 OPTIONS